firebase/flutterfire/packages/cloud_firestore_odm/README.md

 }
 ```

-This process can be simplified by relying on a separate code-generator to generate
+This process can be simplified by relying on a separate code-generator to generate the `fromJson` and `toJson`
-the `fromJson` and `toJson` functions (installed separately).
+functions (installed separately).

-The official recommendation is to use [json_serializable].
-When using [json_serializable], the ODM will detect its usage and reduce the
+The official recommendation is to use [json_serializable][json_serializable].
+When using [json_serializable][json_serializable], the ODM will detect its usage
-typical boilerplate by making `fromJson` and `toJson` optional:
+and reduce the typical boilerplate by making `fromJson` and `toJson` optional:

 ```dart
 @JsonSerializable()